Best Electricity Companies in Texas (2025)

 Money-Saving Tips for Green Energy Consumers

+Installing a smart thermostat, smart plug, power strips and light bulbs are a few energy-efficient home upgrades to consider.
 “On average, U.S. households spend the most money on heating and cooling every month.
-Smart thermostats allow for optimized heating and cooling schedules, which allows you to heat or cool your home for less money,” Bruce said.
+Smart thermostats allow for optimized heating and cooling schedules, which allow you to heat or cool your home for less money,” Stewart said.

 The Future of Sustainable Energy in Texas